deficollective/defiscan/src/content/protocols/pendle.md

 The protocol implements a multi-stage fee distribution architecture with distinct flows for different market types.
 Fee revenue generated through market operations flows into two separate Treasury multisig accounts: `Treasury1` (2/6 multisig) processes fees from pools created before October 8, 2024, while `Treasury2` (2/5 multisig) handles those from newer pools.

 From these Treasury accounts, tokens follow a standardized conversion path.
 The [hardwareDeployer](#security-council) EOA serves as an intermediary conversion agent, receiving tokens from both Treasury multisigs.
-This EOA transforms various token types into ETH through the `PendleRouterV4`, then directs this ETH to the `PendleFeeDistributorV2Proxy` for final distribution.
+This EOA is supposed to transform various token types into ETH through the `PendleRouterV4` and then direct this ETH to the `PendleFeeDistributorV2Proxy` for final distribution.
+However, as an EOA, nothing guarantees it will actually perform this fee distribution.

 The `PendleFeeDistributorV2Proxy` functions as the distribution contract for the collected fees that are rewarded to `vePENDLE` holders for their respective voting power.
 Under the [DevMultisig](#security-council) (2/3) administration, this contract employs merkle proofs through `setMerkleRootAndFund` to set the claims while simultaneously depositing funds for claiming.